raspberrypilearning/rpi-python-line-following/en/step_6.md

 Now move the robot back and forth over the line to see what happens.
 --- /task ---

-Hopefully you should see the bianry output from the sensors.
+Hopefully you should see the binary output from the sensors.

 ![sensor_output](images/sensor_output.gif)

 So now you have the sensor output, it needs to be altered a little before it can be sent to the motors.
 As per the algorithm above:
-- If both sensors read `0`, then both motors recieve 1
+- If both sensors read `0`, then both motors receive 1
 - If the right sensor reads `1` then the left motor should receive `-1`
-- If the left sensor reads `1` then the right motot should receive `-1`
+- If the left sensor reads `1` then the right motor should receive `-1`

 --- task ---